Injury Prevention Strategies: Four tips for strong knees

 - Avoid landing with your knees in a knock-kneed position.
 This is called a “valgus stress,” and it increases your risk of injury.

 - Maintain some bend in your knees to help absorb the force instead of landing with your knees in a straight, locked position.

 - Land on both feet instead of just one, if possible.
 This helps to distribute the weight of your body.

 Issue #2: Balance

 Balance wobble boards can help you improve your “proprioception”—the ability to know where your body is in space.
-This video provides a good demonstration of the exercises and progression.
 If you are just starting this type of exercise, begin from a seated position and then progress to a standing position as your balance improves.
 (This progression is essential: Trying to do standing exercises on a wobble board before you are ready can result in injury to your ankles as well as potential falls.)
 The time needed to perform these exercises varies greatly, so it’s impossible to provide specific guidelines; it will depend on your specific balance capabilities.
 You can gradually increase the amount of time you train as your balance improves.
 Start from a seated position, perform smooth and coordinated movements for 30 seconds, and if this seems easy, increase your time and the amount of weight you apply.